lessandro-ugulino/cluster-k8s-rpi/README.md

 ## Requirements

 1. The first step is to install the OS, for this project I'd choose **Ubuntu Server 20.04.3 LTS**.
-The step by step is <a href=https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview> here</a>.
+Step by step is <a href=https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview> here</a>.

 2. Install <a href="https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-macos">Ansible</a> on your local computer.